kaiser-in-exile/a-believable-fiction/src/posts/chains/recursion-induction.md

 # The connection

 Honestly, induction feels like magic, as does recursion, with a little assumption, so many pieces simply fall into place.
 It is most certainly an elegant piece of logic, and when expanded it feels rather [recursive](/posts/chains/recursion-induction).
 One proving itself through logic, one manifesting itself through application.
-A tree is essentially a recursive definition, every branch a small tree in itself, but induction allows us to gleam the existence of all branches from a tree.
+A tree is essentially a recursive definition, every branch a small tree in itself, but induction allows us to gleam the existence of all branches from a tree from the existence of a trunk.

+Where recursion defines what a type is, induction allows you to reason on the type of what you might not know.
+They feel very much like two halves of the same coin, the same concept of building up one in structure and one in reason.

+I have personally found this rather poetic, two concepts, from rather different worlds (well technically not that different since computer science is a subdiscipline of mathematics) would end up just being so elegantly linked to one another.

 I will try and see if I can come up with a system where a recursive definition can be proved with an inductive line of reasoning.

+.

+.

+.

+.

+.

+_Section deliberately left incomplete_

+.

+.

+.

+.